Flag of Hong Kong: Qing dynasty (1862–1895)

-Prior to the secession of Hong Kong to the United Kingdom following the First Opium War via the Treaty of Nanking, Hong Kong fell under the jurisdiction of the government of China and flew the flag and ensign of the Chinese government of the time.
+Prior to the secession of Hong Kong to the United Kingdom following the First Opium War via the Treaty of Nanking, Hong Kong fell under the jurisdiction of the Chinese government and flew the flag and ensign of the Chinese government of the time.
 Prior to the establishment of the crown colony of Hong Kong, the ruling dynasty in China was the Qing dynasty.
 Despite being established in 1644, the Qing Empire had no official flags until 1862.
 Prior to 1898, when the Second Convention of Peking was signed between the Qing Court and the government of the United Kingdom, the New Territories was still Qing land.
 The flag itself features the "Azure Dragon" on a plain yellow field with the red flaming pearl of the three-legged crow in the upper left corner.

 Colonial flags

-Prior to Hong Kong's transfer of sovereignty, the flag of Hong Kong was a colonial Blue Ensign flag.
-The flag of colonial Hong Kong underwent several changes from then until 1997.

-Use of Union Flag (1843–1871)

-In 1843, a seal representing Hong Kong was instituted.
-The design was based on a local waterfront scene; three local merchants with their commercial goods are shown on the foreground, a square-rigged ship and a junk occupy the middle ground, while the background consists of conical hills and clouds.
-In 1868, a Hong Kong flag was produced, a Blue Ensign flag with a badge based on this "local scene", but the design was rejected by Hong Kong Governor Richard Graves MacDonnell.
+The flag of Hong Kong from 1870 to 1997 was a Blue Ensign with the coat of arms of Hong Kong on a white disk.
+In Hong Kong, it is known as the Hong Kong flag (香港旗), British Hong Kong flag (英屬香港旗) or the Dragon and Lion flag (龍獅旗).
+Following a grant from the College of Arms in 1959, it was adopted as the flag of British Hong Kong.

-First colonial flag (1871–1876)
+First colonial flag (1870–1876)

-On 3 July 1869, a new design for the Hong Kong flag was commissioned at a cost of £3, which featured a "gentleman in an evening coat who is purchasing tea on the beach at Kowloon".
-After a brief discussion in the executive council, it was determined that the new design was very problematic and it was not adopted.